fieldtrip/website/development/guideline/website.md

 ## Text block highlighting

 This is implemented with small snippets of html code that are contained in the `_includes/markup` directory.
-Most of them directly correspond to Bootstrap [alerts](https://getbootstrap.com/docs/4.0/components/alerts/#examples).
+They correspond to Bootstrap [alerts](https://getbootstrap.com/docs/4.0/components/alerts/#examples).
 The syntax is like this

 {% raw %}